sourcegraph/sourcegraph-public-snapshot/docs/getting-started/index.md

 navtitle = "Getting started"
 +++

-Setting up Sourcegraph for your team usually takes less than 7 minutes.
+Setting up Sourcegraph for your team is a breeze.
 Let's get started.

 # 1. Install Sourcegraph on a server